Overview - Skin Cancer Why You Should Be Concerned

 How is skin cancer diagnosed and treated?

-Skin cancer is diagnosed by performing a biopsy: the removal of a sample of tissue that is then placed under a microscope and examined by a pathologist.
+Skin cancer is diagnosed by performing a biopsy.
+This is the removal of a sample of tissue that is then placed under a microscope and examined by a pathologist.
 Sometimes, a biopsy can remove all the cancer tissue and no further treatment is needed.

-Skin cancer treatment often can involve more than one type of medical specialty, such as the combination of dermatology, plastic surgery, medical oncology, pathology, and radiation oncology.
+Skin cancer treatment often can involve more than one type of medical specialty.
+The specialties of dermatology, plastic surgery, medical oncology, pathology, and/or radiation oncology might be combined.
 For this reason, finding a medical center with a multi-disciplinary team approach to diagnosing and treating skin cancer is important.
-In a multi-disciplinary environment, team members consult, discuss, and agree upon the diagnosis, and together determine the most appropriate treatment for each skin cancer patient.
+In a multi-disciplinary environment, team members consult, discuss, and agree upon the diagnosis.
+Together, they determine the most appropriate treatment for each skin cancer patient.

 How can I prevent skin cancer?

 With so many activities taking place outdoors, avoiding the sun is often not feasible or desirable.
-So, practicing sensible sun exposure behavior is your best defense against skin cancer.
+Practicing sensible sun exposure behavior is your best defense against skin cancer.

 - Apply sunscreen with a sun protection factor (SPF) of 15 or greater 30 minutes before sun exposure and every few hours thereafter.